Linden Hall, Residence Life Office

 Miller Hall – Miller Hall is a modern residence hall that offers 24 residential spaces for upperclassmen.
 Located in the lower part of the campus, it offers a comfortable common area, a large kitchen, and a very modern and contemporary feel.

 Willow Hall – Willow Hall has given upperclassmen apartment-style living on campus since 2006.
-The large brick building located across the street from the Boutin Student Center houses 96 students in 3-bedroom apartments.
+This year, each room in the apartment unit will be furnished with beds, dressers, and desks.
+The large brick building, located across the street from the Boutin Student Center, houses 96 students in 3-bedroom apartments.
 A front court yard opens up onto Cedar Street.
+Willow Hall is a Gender Inclusive Residence Hall.

 Arnold C. Weller, Jr. Academic Center – Originally constructed as the Bancroft School in 1922, the Weller Academic Center has been the Worcester Campus’ main instructional facility since 1958.
 The Academic Center houses the Ruska Library, large lecture halls, multiple classrooms, the bookstore, the Glennon Conference Room, PC and Mac laboratories, and several offices.
 Visit the second floor gallery for an exhibit of drawings, paintings, packaging and advertising, all created by Becker students.
 On the ground floor, students enjoy playing pool and video games, grabbing a bite to eat or socializing with friends in the Hawk’s Nest.